Temperance leader Aaron Watkins (1863-1941) practiced law with his brother.

 Aaron S. Watkins was born on November 29, 1863, near Rushsylvania, Ohio.
 His parents, William White Watkins and Rebecca J. Elliott Watkins had ten children.
 He was the youngest of his siblings.
 They all predeceased him.

-Dr. Watkins was an educator and educational administrator.
-He was the teacher in a one-room school, then an instructor at Miami Military Institute (Germantown, Ohio).
+Dr. Watkins was an educator and leader in that field.
+He was the teacher in a one-room school.
+Then an instructor at Miami Military Institute (Germantown, Ohio).

 Watkins was next head of the English Department and vice-president of Ohio Northern University.
 Then he became president of Asbury College (now Asbury University).
 During WW I, he was an instructor and held the rank of Captain in the US Army.